cloudservicemesh/csmdemo/README.md

 ### enable Cloud Trace & Access Logging on the mesh
 ```
+# this specific section only seems to enable access logging, not tracing, as this requires allow-listing
 for CONTEXT in gke-us-central1-0 gke-us-central1-1 gke-us-west2-0 gke-us-west2-1
 do
     kubectl --context $CONTEXT apply -f ${WORKDIR}/observability/enable.yaml
+done

+# so we use the telemetry API instead
+for CONTEXT in gke-us-central1-0 gke-us-central1-1 gke-us-west2-0 gke-us-west2-1
+do
+    kubectl --context $CONTEXT apply -f ${WORKDIR}/observability/telemetry-for-tracing.yaml
 done
 ```